TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-windowsagent-noheartbeat.md

 * Force a fresh configuration
-	1. Start an Administrative Command Prompt and run 'Net Stop HealthService'
+	1. Start an Administrative Command Prompt and run `Net Stop HealthService`
-	2. Start File Explorer and navigate to 'C:\Program Files' or 'C:\Program Files(x86)'
+	2. Start File Explorer and navigate to `C:\Program Files` or `C:\Program Files(x86)`
-	3. Go to this location: 'Microsoft Monitoring Agent\Agent'
+	3. Go to this location: `Microsoft Monitoring Agent\Agent`
 	4. Rename the folder **Health Service State** to **Old Health Service State**
-	5. In the Administrative Command Prompt, run 'Net Start Health Service'
+	5. In the Administrative Command Prompt, run `Net Start Health Service`

 ## **Recommended documents**